lnxdxtf/eco_print/readme.md

 # eco_print

-The eco_print library is a Rust-developed tool designed to facilitate the connection and execution of commands in thermal printers and, in the future, in the Ender 3 V2 3D printer.
+The eco_print library is a Rust-developed tool designed to facilitate the connection and execution of commands in thermal printers.
 With this library, users can connect to thermal printers via both Bluetooth and USB, offering flexibility and convenience for various use cases.